 Welcome

-speaking beekeepers that are interested in keeping and breeding
+that are interested in keeping and breeding Buckfast type bees.

 INTRODUCTION

-Buckfast Abbey, Devon, England.
-Brother Adam, whose civil name
+Abbey, Devon, England.
+Brother Adam, whose civil name was Karl Kehrle,

 The development of the Buckfast bee commenced when a significant